 What about a program for boys?

 While we know boys need support – just as girls do – the issues boys face are very different than the challenges girls experience.
 Several years ago Boys on the Run was piloted in Charlotte, North Carolina, but at this point there are no plans to make it available and there are no existing Boys on the Run program sites.

 How do I start the program in my child’s school?

 Girls on the Run of Silicon Valley oversees programs in Santa Clara and Santa Cruz counties.
 If you are interested in starting a new program within one of these two counties, please visit our Starting a Program page or contact Program Manager Denise Pang at email@example.com.
 We'd love to help you get a team going!

 Is Girls on the Run of Silicon Valley a non-profit?

 Yes.
 Girls on the Run of Silicon Valley is an independent 501(c)(3) non-profit organization established in 2002.
 We are fully self-funded and pay an annual licensing fee to Girls on the Run International, our parent organization.

 We are a “rain or shine” program and practice will never be cancelled due to inclement weather.
 Because it is often inconvenient to stay indoors due to space, coaches will use their best discretion when going outside.
-We have access to indoor facilities and under-covered play areas at the program sites.
-However, if there is light rain or if it is cold and sunny teams will be outside; please have girls bring appropriate clothing.
-If you have questions regarding the status of practice on any given day contact your coach directly.
+We have access to indoor facilities and/or covered play areas at the program sites.
+However, if there is light rain or if it is cold but sunny, teams will be outside; please have girls bring appropriate clothing.
+If you have questions regarding the status of practice on any given day, contact your coach directly.